 - a.
-Reference: AR 600-20. - b.
-Well-established policy in the Armed Forces provides that all its members will regardless of race, religion, color, or national origin, receive fair, impartial, and equal opportunity and treatment.
+Reference: AR 600-20, DoD Directive 1344.10. - b.
+Well-established policy in the Armed Forces provides that all its members will receive fair, impartial treatment, and equal opportunity regardless of race, color, sex (to include gender identity), national origin, religion, or sexual orientation.
 This policy has been reaffirmed and emphasized by the Department of Defense. - c.
 The principle of maintenance of good order and discipline within the command, so as to achieve maximum readiness for military operations and avoidance of identification with controversial issues and activities not falling within the purview of the U.S. Army is established as overall guidance.
-Accordingly, military personnel on this installation may not participate in demonstrations of any type under the following circumstances. - (1) During hours when they are required to be present for duty. - (2) When they are on a military reservation. - (3) When they are in uniform. - (4) When they are in a foreign country. - (5) When their activities constitute a breach of law and order. - (6) When violence is likely to result. - d.
-Any exception to this policy must be authorized in writing by the Commanding General. - e.
-Each newly assigned member will have this regulation brought to his or her attention immediately upon assignment.
+Accordingly, military personnel on or assigned to this installation may not participate in demonstrations of any type under the following circumstances. - (1) During hours when they are required to be present for duty. - (2) When they are on a military reservation. - (3) When they are in uniform. - (4) When they are in a foreign country. - (5) When their activities constitute a breach of law and order. - (6) When violence is likely to result. - d.
+Any exception to this policy must be authorized in writing by the Commanding General.